ekxide/iceoryx2-book/source/fundamentals/messaging-patterns/blackboard.md

 while the readers can efficiently read the latest values - without having to iterate the complete key-value-repository again.

-Each key-value entry has a unique ID which can be sent along with events so listening participants are able to react to specific updates in the blackboard.

 ## Further Reading

 ````{grid} 1 1 2 3